Portland – Earl Boyles, Oregon

 The community utilizes a data-driven approach and has seen positive outcomes in the areas of school readiness and chronic absence.

-Community Lead: Marina Merrill
+For more information, contact Community Lead: Marina Merrill